 If you’re an experienced shooter who knows how you like to shoot, you’ll find that it’s easier to select the kind and brand of 9mm pistol you want.
 You can use the 9mm carry gun for self-defense and everyday carry, but many outdoor enthusiasts, especially hunters, are also beginning to see their value.
 There are a lot of benefits you may enjoy with the best compact 9mm concealed carry pistol.
 Find out what is the smallest 9mm pistol.

-- High demand over the years has led to a high output of high-capacity micro compacts of the same size.
+- High demand over the years has led to a high output of high-capacity micro compacts by a number of renown pistol manufacturers.

-- When purchasing a micro-compact, it's essential to go for one that satisfies your needs.
+- When purchasing a micro-compact, it's essential to go for one that satisfies your needs and preferences.

 - You need to know how to operate a firearm before you choose one.

-What is The Smallest 9mm Pistol?
-A Comprehensive List
+What is the Smallest 9mm Pistol?
+Here's Our Comprehensive List

 Below are some of the smallest 9mm handguns you can purchase for personal defense.